 Jay Em Ess Stable’s Redeemed took over approaching the three-eighths pole and made it look easy the rest of the way, romping to a 2 1/4–length victory in the $100,000 Discovery Handicap (gr.
 III) (VIDEO) for 3-year-olds at Aqueduct Nov.
 19.

-The son of Include, sent off as the 7-5 favorite in a field of eight, could be one to watch as an older horse in 2012.
+, sent off as the 7-5 favorite in a field of eight, could be one to watch as an older horse in 2012.
 This was his second consecutive stakes win, as he took the Oct.
 16 Oklahoma Derby at Remington Park in his last start.

 Rick Dutrow Jr. trains Redeemed, who was ridden to victory by Edgar Prado.

 Bred in Virginia by Morgan’s Ford Farm and out of the Pleasant Tap mare Early Mass, Redeemed was a $50,000 purchase at the Fasig-Tipton Midlantic 2009 Eastern Fall yearling sale.
 He was consigned by Morgan’s Ford Farm.